 Have you ever heard of “vaginal seeding”?
-This is basically when a mothers vaginal birth secretions or bacteria are transferred to her baby after a cesarean is performed so the baby will undergo the “bacteria baptism” the same as a baby born vaginally.
+This is basically when a mother’s vaginal birth secretions or bacteria are transferred to her baby after a cesarean is performed so the baby will undergo the “bacteria baptism” the same as a baby born vaginally.

 It’s at this early age where the immune system is trained to attack bad bacteria and leave the good ones alone.

 Starting as early as age 1, your microbiome starts changing because of internal and external factors are being introduced.
-Things like food, toxins, habits and your environment can influence our microbiome which affect your gut health.
+Things like food, toxins, habits and your environment can influence our microbiome which affects your gut health.

 The combination of microbes in your gut can affect how you store energy provided by the food you eat and how we absorb calories.
-It said to be one of the reason why some of us are overweight.
+It said to be one of the reasons why some of us are overweight.